 WHEN IN TEXAS, DO NOT BE NEGLIGENT

-Issues in law that evolve negligence are considered Tort Law, which encompass injuries that one person causes to another person.
+Issues in law that evolve into negligence are considered Tort Law, which encompasses injuries that one person causes to another person.
 Tort typically involves physical harm, although other types of harm can be involved in a tort, like economic loss or emotional loss.

 The typical result of a tort is the defendant paying money to the plaintiff to cover the damages.
 Some common torts include product liability, slip and fall accidents, burn injuries, and simple assault cases.

 How is Texas Tort Law Different from other States?